 In February 2009, MMG Insurance canceled the homeowner and automobile insurance policies of a Maine woman when it learned she had a restraining order against her abusive husband.
-MMG ended the policies although the woman was the only person named on the titles of the vehicles and the house, because the woman was still legally married, which also gave her abuser liability coverage under the plans.
-MMG cited the "moral hazard" that evolved from their separation as the reason for cancellation.35
+MMG ended the policies although the woman was the only person named on the titles of the vehicles and the house, because the woman was still legally married, which

-In May 1993, Safeco Insurance Companies canceled the homeowner's policy of a Washington state woman in a letter reciting five claims filed over the twelve-year life of the policy.
+- also gave her abuser liability coverage under the plans.
+MMG cited the "moral hazard" that evolved from their separation as the reason for cancellation.35 - In May 1993, Safeco Insurance Companies canceled the homeowner's policy of a Washington state woman in a letter reciting five claims filed over the twelve-year life of the policy.
 The letter noted concern that the latest three claims occurred over a span of four months, but more importantly, the most recent one involved a domestic violence situation between individuals who were living with the insured.
-The ex-wife of the woman's boyfriend's brother damaged her door.36 basis of the former marital relationship even though the arsonist, the woman's former spouse, was not on the policy.
+The ex-wife of the woman's boyfriend's brother damaged her door.36 marriage and left in 1992.
+Initially, Allstate refused to pay the claim on the basis of the former marital relationship even though the arsonist, the woman's former spouse, was not on the policy.
 After Allstate canceled her policy, the woman sought other coverage and was repeatedly denied because of the arson, although the arsonist was convicted and in jail.
 She was also referred to the Oregon Fair Plan but was quoted a price for insurance that was eight times what she had previously been paying.37